Pontryagin’s minimum (or maximum) principle

 plot(p1,p2,p3,layout=(3,1))

-Note that this optimal solution of a constrained LQR problem is not equal to the “clamped” solution of the unconstrained LQR problem.
+Note that this optimal solution of a constrained LQR problem is not equal to the saturated (or clamped) solution of the unconstrained LQR problem.
 From an implementation viewpoint, unlike in the unconstrained problem, here the solution does not come in the form of a state-feedback controller, but rather in the form of precomputed state and control trajectories.

 Back to top